 Education: Sinéad Barton has cultivated her entire academic career at Maynooth University, from her undergraduate degree to becoming a lecturer.
 After completing a BE Hons in Electronic Engineering in 2013, she continued as a PhD student within the Department of Electronic Engineering, specialising in software optimisation protocols for Raman spectrometers.
-During her PhD she obtained a number certificates including certificates for teaching and learning, commercialisation and innovation, as well as being actively involved in teaching for the undergraduate curriculum.
-Sinéad successfully completed her PhD interview in 2018 and remained in Maynooth as a postdoctoral researcher in the CONNECT research group and lecturer until she was appointed to her current position with the MIEC in 2020.
+During her PhD she obtained a number of certificates including certificates for teaching and learning, commercialisation and innovation, as well as being actively involved in teaching for the undergraduate curriculum.
+Upon successful completion of her PhD, Sinéad remained in Maynooth as a postdoctoral researcher in the CONNECT research group and lecturer until she was appointed to her current position with the MIEC.

 Teaching: During her PhD, Sinéad was awarded Certificate in Teaching and Learning from Maynooth’s Centre for Teaching and Learning and has been actively involved in the teaching and evaluation of a wide range of undergraduate and postgraduate modules since 2014.
 This work included project supervision at both undergraduate and postgraduate level as well as lecturing a number of compressed modules in Changzhou University.
 She has also lectured the Maynooth University & Texas Tech Engineering Summer School, which was shortlisted for a National Education Award in 2020.